 As a company in the early stages of its modern slavery due diligence journey, we are still improving our approach to measuring the effectiveness of our actions.
 To date, this has been focused on tracking the performance of our suppliers over time.
 We conduct an internal Supplier Performance Review each quarter to track suppliers' progress against a range of commercial and supply chain metrics in addition to performance against sustainability and social standards set out in the Supplier Manual and our Sustainability Policy.
-This review is conducted by the GM Procurement and the GM Technical.
-In the next reporting period, we will appoint a Sustainability Officer into this process.
+This review is conducted by our Procurement heads.
+We hope to appoint a Sustainability Officer in the near future, who will then also be involved in this process.
 Following these reviews, suppliers are provided with a copy of their supplier assessment report which details their score out of 100 in addition to an action plan identifying areas and actions for improvement.
 Suppliers are rewarded for continual improvement, with suppliers who score less than 75 points losing their "approved supplier" status.